uf-icbr-bioinformatics/uf-icbr-bioinformatics.github.io/index.md

 <img style="float: right" src="img/BI-logo-small.png" width="100px"> This page lists free software packages developed by the **Bioinformatics Core** of the [Interdisciplinary Center for Biotechnology Research](http://biotech.ufl.edu) at the [University of Florida](http://ufl.edu).
 Software listed here is provided free of charge for academic and research use under the MIT license (see LICENSE file in the individual repositories).

+The ICBR Bioinformatics Core provides data analysis and software development services for the genomics research community, with a focus on the analysis and interpretation of Next-Gen Sequencing data.
+For more information about the Bioinformatics core's services please contact [ICBR-Bioinformatics@ad.ufl.edu](mailto:ICBR-Bioinformatics@ad.ufl.edu).

+For information about the packages linked from this page please contact [Alberto Riva](mailto:ariva@ufl.edu).

 All code available throught this page is © University of Florida Research Foundation.

 ---